garden-io/garden/docs/reference/config.md

     # A description of the workflow step.
     description:

+    # A bash script to run.
+Note that the host running the workflow must have bash installed and on path.
+It is
+    # considered to have run successfully if it returns an exit code of 0.
+Any other exit code signals an error, and
+    # the remainder of the workflow is aborted.
+    script:

 # A list of triggers that determine when the workflow should be run, and which environment should be used (Garden
 # Enterprise only).